akuklev/HOCC/reedy-types.md

 Building upon the (mostly unpublished) ideas of C. McBride, we propose a novel extension for Martin Löf Type Theories we name inductive prototypes, a type-theoretical internalization of Reedy categories.
 Inductive type families over prototypes provide effective machinery to deal with syntaxes that include binding, becoming indispensable when internalizing the syntax and semantics of type theories themselves.
-Embodying presheaves over Reedy categories, these type families indexed over inductive prototypes include (semi-)simplicial types and other (weak) test categories used to model higher objects.

 Bidirectional presentations of dependent type theories turn out to be inductive-inductive-recursive definitions.
 There, the inductive type families of expressions and normal forms are defined simultaneoulsy with inductive prototypes representing their contexts and reduction rules framed as recursive functions on expressions.

 Semantically, fibered quotient inductive-inductive type definitions (FQIITs) encode weak model categories, with their elimination motives being functors in the respective doctrine.
 In strong analogy with functorial semantics for Lavwere